 This type of malware has evolved; mobile banking statistics in 2019 showed a 50% increase in attacks compared with the first half of 2018.

 The most widely distributed mobile bank malware is Triada, which accounts for nearly 30% of banking malware attacks.
-It grants super-user privileges to hackers and allows them to take full control of users’ devices.
+It grants super-user privileges to hackers and allows them to control users’ devices completely.

-Chargeback fraud happens when a consumer makes a purchase and then requests a chargeback from their credit card company.
-An approved chargeback immediately cancels the whole purchase and refunds the consumer’s money.
+Chargeback fraud happens when consumer purchases and then requests a chargeback from their credit card company.
+An approved chargeback immediately cancels the entire purchase and refunds the consumer’s money.

-When a fraudster files a refund claim, they have to convince the bank or the merchant to send money back to their mobile banking account.
-They usually list a series of problems with the product or simply claim that the original transaction was unauthorized.
+When fraudsters file a refund claim, they must convince the bank or the merchant to send money back to their mobile banking account.
+They usually list product problems or claim that the original transaction was unauthorized.

-Unfortunately, only a small number of fraudulent transactions on mobile banking apps actually get reported.
-Mobile banking apps statistics show that 14,392 mobile data breaches reported to the US Federal Trade Commision in 2019 cost over $40 million.
+Mobile banking app statistics show that 14,392 mobile data breaches reported to the US Federal Trade Commission in 2019 cost over $40 million.

 Steps You Can Take to Secure Your Account

 - Use a strong password – This is your first line of security.
 Avoid using details like your birthday or pet’s name, both of which are recipes for disaster.
-Choose an unusual mix of words and numbers, and make sure to change it every once in a while.
+Choose an unusual mix of words and numbers, and change it occasionally.

 - Bank using your cellular data or a home Wi-Fi connection – Mobile banking statistics highlight that public Wi-Fi is insecure and dangerous.
-If you are out and about and wish to check your bank balance, make sure you use your cellular data or simply wait until you reach a secure network.
+If you are out and about and wish to check your bank balance, use your cellular data or wait until you reach a secure network.
 You never know who might be lurking over the public connection.